cirosantilli/jekyll-cheat/index.md

 #Intro

-Jekyll is a static site generator that can use many markup interpreting engines, in particular `kramdown`.
+Jekyll is a static site generator that can use many markup interpreting engines, in particular `kramdown`, which is one of the best.

 The generated site is put under `_site` directory, which should be ignored.